nuagenetworks/nuage-metroae/Documentation/AWS.md

         nsg_lan_subnet: "10.4.20.0/24",
         private_subnet: "10.4.30.0/24" }

 The CIDRs for the VPC, WAN interface, LAN interface and private subnet must be specified.
 When provisioning a VPC in this way, the elastic network interface identifiers `aws_data_eni` and `aws_access_eni` for the NSGv do not need to be specified as they are discovered from the created VPC.
+In order to bootstrap the NSGv, specify the bootstrap method as `zfb_aws`; this method assumes that a VSD is fully configured and also requires the NSGv template to be created, with the template id included in build_vars.yml

 ## 5. Deploy Components
 After you have set up the environment and configured your components, you can use MetroAG to deploy your components with a single command.